Name-less-King/LaTex_Example/README.md

 # LaTex_Example
 This is my LaTex template used at statistics center of Peking University.
-The most exciting thing is that the template supports Chinese.or
+The most exciting thing is that the template supports Chinese.

 The original version: [thu beamer theme](https://github.com/Trinkle23897/THU-Beamer-Theme)